 Pittsburgh's short-term rental gross premium of 107% looks decisive on paper, but the after-costs picture in Allegheny County tells a more restrained story.
-This article walks through the real take-home numbers for both a 3-bed house and a 2-bed apartment, because the two property types carry materially different cost structures: apartments add HOA fees but enter the market at a lower price point, while houses avoid strata but absorb higher utilities, maintenance, and furnishing on the short-term side.
+This article walks through the real take-home numbers for both a 3-bed house and a 2-bed apartment, because the two property types carry different cost structures: apartments add HOA fees but enter the market at a lower price point, while houses avoid strata but absorb higher utilities, maintenance, and furnishing on the short-term side.

 The data below uses self-management assumptions for both strategies, which is how the dashboard defaults display.
 If you hire a manager, the numbers shift, and a later section models that directly.